ivanbabko/goodrocket-css/README.md

 It uses the best of Sass and avoids its dangerous features.
 So no things like `@extend` or deep nesting.
 It is based on BEM naming conventions and OOCSS approach.
-It largerly borrows from ITCSS architecture and its real-life incarnation Inuit CSS framework, which I extended and adapted to my development style.
+It largerly borrows from ITCSS architecture and its real-life incarnation --- almighty InuitCSS framework, which I extended and adapted to my development style.